scottallan/fabric-ca-proxy/README.md

 * Provides an endpoint: `POST /proxy/enroll`
 * Requires client authentication via `x-api-key` header.
 * Mandatory `RequestId` query parameter for ServiceNow ticket association.
-* Integration with ServiceNow Table API for request validation based on ticket status.
+* Integration with ServiceNow Table API for request validation based on ticket status `currently not tested or validate`.
-* Secure forwarding of HTTP Basic Authentication and JSON body to Fabric CA.
+* Secure forwarding of HTTP Basic Authentication from header and JSON body from payload to Fabric CA.
 * Configurable via environment variables.
 * Basic logging for request tracking and debugging.

+## TO DO's
+* Enable TLS on main proxy application

 ## Prerequisites